 While Tim talked with Tammy and Norm Cantham, Betty talked with Father Darcy and Father Murphy.

-Father Murphy responded to Betty’s question.
+Father Murphy responded to Betty’s questions.
 “Fortunately, the issue of homosexuality isn’t part of Church doctrine, it’s what we usually call an ecclesiastical discipline.
 Doctrine is the collection of the basic truths of the Church, part of the revelation given by Jesus to guide us to understand God and humanity and the relationship between Him and us, that enables us to interpret various passages in the Bible.
-Discipline is the application of morality to specific cases, like homosexuality, where there is no defining doctrine.
+A discipline is the application of morality to specific cases, like homosexuality, where there is no defining doctrine.
 Currently there’s growing agreement that being gay is not a sin, but that having gay sex is a sin.
 However, the current teachings of the magisterium which condemn gay sex are open to question because they are based on assumptions about biblical texts which themselves need further interpretation.
 That's why we have theologians, and the theologians are divided on this point at present.”

 Father Murphy interjected, “It is more argument than discussion.”
 Both priests laughed at that, but Betty didn’t understand and as a result didn’t find it amusing.
 She realized that their comments were at a level beyond what she had been taught.